smaurice101/readthedocs/docs/source/tml.rst

 Unlike generic stream processing frameworks that often treat data as anonymous events, TML applies a strict, entity-centric relational state.
-In generic streaming, state is often transient or window-based[@lamport1978; @vapnik1995]; in TML, the state is atomic and durable by design.
+In generic streaming, state is often transient or window-based(Lamport 1978; V. Vapnik 1995); in TML, the state is atomic and durable by design.
 This shift allows the TML engine to function as a transactional database for AI, ensuring that the model never diverges from the physical reality of the entity, thereby eliminating the "Inference-Reality Gap" inherent in non-transactional stream processing.

 Mathematical Formalism